Ocean-Data-Science-Labs/Aventis/README.md

 # Aventis
-Ocean Data Science Labs Limited present their Offshore Construction Weather Downtime Tool, Aventis
+Ocean Data Science Labs Limited present their Offshore Construction Weather Downtime Tool, Aventis.
+This has since been replaced by Aventis 2. https://https://aventisapp.com/